ofallonlabs/saeedmirshekari/_src/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow.md

 ---
 layout: blog_base_afeefa.njk
-title: The Talent Gap in Data Science
+title: The Global Talent Gap in Data Science (2022)
 description: In this note you will learn about Data Science and Data Scientists and find customized solutions to fill the talent gap in data science with O’Fallon Labs.